 One expert representing the implementation and compliance committee;

-Experts designated by parties and elected by the Conference of the Parties shall have expertise in policy evaluation, environmental and health monitoring, compliance, reporting and national implementation, or financial or technical assistance.
+Experts designated by parties and elected by the Conference of the Parties shall have expertise in evaluation, reporting and national implementation, financial or technical assistance, or other expertise relevant to the evaluation.

-ExpertsExperts from the monitoring arrangement and the implementation and compliance committee shall be selected by and from among the members of their respective bodies.
+ExpertsThe e from the implementation and compliance committee shall be selected by and from among the members of its committee.
+5a The expert representing the monitoring arrangement shall be selected from the members that take part in these arrangements.

+5b Members shall provide their expertise in neutral and impartial manner, [free from personal belief, ]and stand on the evidence presented to the committee.

 The terms of office shall coincide with a cycle of evaluation as determined by the Conference of the Parties.